-In recent years, consumers being denied credit or loans because of a false OFAC alert has become more common.
+In recent years, consumers being denied loans and extended credit lines because of a false OFAC alert doing the rounds.
 When an OFAC alert appears on a consumer’s credit report, it tells the lender that the consumer’s name matches a name in the United States SDN list.
 However, OFAC alerts can be issued in error and can cause problems for consumers.

 What Does OFAC Mean?